INCF/neurohdf/doc/source/datatypes.rst

+.. _datatypes:

 Variety of neuroscience dataset types
 -------------------------------------

-If you think a basic dataset type is missing, `please let us know <https://github.com/unidesigner/neurohdf/issues/1>`_!
+If you think a basic dataset type is missing, `please file them <https://github.com/unidesigner/neurohdf/issues/1>`_!

 Anatomy
 ^^^^^^^